 What is Cyberspace Definition?

-The word cyberspace first made its appearance in Wiliam Gibson’s science fiction book Necromancer.
+The word Cyberspace first made its appearance in Wiliam Gibson’s Science fiction book Necromancer.
 The book described an online world filled with computers and associated societal elements.
-In that book, the author described cyberspace as a 3D virtual landscape created by a network of computers.
-Although it looked like a physical space, it is generated by a computer, representing abstract data.
+In that book, the author described Cyberspace as a 3D virtual landscape created by a network of computers.
+Although it looks like a physical space, it is generated by a computer, representing abstract data.

 Cyberspace vs. the Physical World